mattbrailsford/umbraco-fluidity/docs/_pages/02-api-04-collections.md

 #### SetNameFormat(Lambda nameFormatExpression) *: FluidityCollectionConfig&lt;TEntityType&gt;*
 {: .signature}

 Sets a format expression to use to dynamically create a label for the entity in things like trees and list views.
-By providing a name format it is assumed there is no single name property available on the entity and as such there will be no name input field within the header region of the editor interface and nothing will be added to the searchable properties collection by default.
+By providing a name format it is assumed there is no single name property available on the entity and as such none of the default behaviours descriped for the `SetNameProperty` method will apply.

 ````csharp
 // Example